Easy Falafel Spice Mix

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from me every week!

-The only thing you need to know when making this falafel spice mix is the ingredients and their ratios and the rest is history.
-So, what are the perfect ratios?
+The only thing you need to know when making this falafel spice mix is the ingredients and their ratios.

 • 1 part Coriander powder